raineorshine/cint/README.md

-A library of Javascript utility functions with an emphasis on Functional Programming.
+A Javascript utility belt with an emphasis on Functional Programming.

 # Usage